jefflund/website/content/posts/fastfood.md

 Instead, the words associated with the most negative topics were things like "line", "wait", "long", "waiting" or "minutes."

 So what does this tell us?
-According to this analysis, the worst thing you can do for your ratings on Yelp is to have slow service.
+According to this analysis, even though positive reviews tend to be about the quality of your food, if you really want to piss of your customers, the worst thing you can do is to have slow service.
+Having slow service is apparently even worse than having bad food, which didn't show up has a topic associated with the lowest reviews.
 I suppose this actually matches the last review I personally left which read something like "While the food was good, the service was terrible and we waited over 40 minutes for our food to arrive."
-I guess I now understand McDonald's success - cheap crappy food but at least it is fast.
+Maybe this is the secret the success of McDonald's - cheap crappy food but at least it is fast.